jessecusack/sharing-code/utils/presentation.md

 * Use functions to isolate repeated elements
 * Use sensible variable and function names
 * Don't reinvent the wheel, use existing modules and packages when possible
+* Use the latest tools (yes I'm looking at those of you who still run MATLAB 2007 or use the old seawater toolbox)

 There are a lot of more points that are more relevant to software developers.
-For scientists the above list is a more reasonable minimum.
+For scientists the above list is a good minimum.
 Could we add any more?
 Any pet-peeves?

 ## Styling python code